Jim Cairns: Leading left-winger

-One of the reasons Cairns did not become leader of the Labor Party was that in the late 1960s and early 1970s his main focus was not on parliamentary politics but on leading the mass movement against the Vietnam War, to which the Menzies government had committed combat troops in 1965, and against conscription for that war.
+One of the reasons Cairns did not become leader of the Labor Party was that, in the late 1960s and early 1970s, his main focus was not on parliamentary politics but on leading the mass movement against the Vietnam War, to which the Menzies government had committed combat troops in 1965, and against conscription for that war.
 Until about 1968, most Australians supported the war.
 Whitlam himself was cautious about publicly committing the ALP to an explicitly anti-war stance.
-Opposition to Australia's role in Vietnam was led by the Communist Party and the trade unions.
+Opposition to Australia's role in Vietnam was led by the Communist Party, trade unions, and student groups.
 After 1968, however, non-communist opposition grew, and Cairns came to see the anti-war movement as a moral crusade.
-During the election year of 1969, a group of men broke into Cairns’ home, assaulted him and seriously injured his wife.
+During the election year of 1969, a group of men broke into Cairns’ home, assaulted him, as well as seriously injuring his wife.

 In 1968, the psychiatrist John Diamond conducted a series of in-depth, psychologically probing interviews with Cairns.
 The interviews, which were recorded on audiotape, have been described as "politically unique" by one of Cairns' biographers.
-They were initiated by the department of Political Science at Monash University, which was interested in researching the psychological motivations of politicians, but Cairns then continued them privately with Diamond over the course of a year, finding them to be "a voyage of self-discovery."
-Another of Cairns' biographers, Paul Strangio, had noted how, in his interview technique, Diamond successfully "managed to penetrate his subject’s emotional defences."
+They were initiated by the Department of Political Science at Monash University, which was interested in researching the psychological motivations of politicians, but Cairns continued them privately with Diamond over the course of a year, finding them to be "a voyage of self-discovery".
+Another of Cairns' biographers, Paul Strangio, noted how, in his interview technique, Diamond successfully "managed to penetrate his subject’s emotional defences".

-In May 1970, Cairns, as chair of the Vietnam Moratorium Campaign, led an estimated 100,000 people in a "sit-down" demonstration in the streets of Melbourne.
-This was the largest protest in Australia until it was overtaken by the anti-Iraq war protests in February 2003.
-Similar protests of proportionate size took place simultaneously in other Australian cities.
-The predicted violence did not occur and the moral force of the, mainly young, protesters had a major effect on Australian attitudes to the war.
+In May 1970, Cairns, as chair of the Vietnam Moratorium Campaign, led an estimated 100,000 people through an anti-Vietnam War demonstration in the streets of Melbourne.
+It was the largest protest in Australia until it was overtaken by the anti-Iraq war protests in February 2003.
+Protests took place simultaneously in other Australian cities.
+The violence predicted by some opponents of the demonstration did not occur, and the moral force of the, mainly young, protesters had a major effect on Australian attitudes to the war.